coverclock/com-diag-hazer/README.md

 GSA sentence (only available on devices that support later NMEA versions), or an analysis of the Space Vehicle Identifier based on NMEA conventions, or the talker specified at the beginning of the sentence.
 The reason for this is that some devices (I'm looking at you, GN803G), specify GNSS as the talker for all GSA sentences when they are computing an ensemble solution (one based on multiple constellations); this causes ambiguity between this case and the case of successive GSA sentences in which the active satellite list has changed.
 Hazer independently tries to determine the constellation to which the GSA sentence refers when the talker is GNSS.
+The fourth metric is the maximum number of space vehicles (SVs) or satellites used in the solution since the application began.
+This is useful when testing different antenna locations, particularly when using the device in a fixed base survey mode.
+In the example above, the first ACT line indicates that 6 SVs in the NAVSTAR constellation are represented in this particular line, the solution includes 10 total NAVSTAR SVs (so 4 more appear in a subsequent ACT line for NAVSTAR), the solution is using 29 SVs total among all constellations, and at one time as many as 31 SVs were used in the solution.
+(The U-blox 9 receiver used for this example has a maximum of 32 RF channels, so receiving 31 SVs indicates that antenna placement is good; in this particular case I have the antenna installed in a skylight in my kitchen that is near the peak of the roof of my home.)

+    DOP   1.09pdop   0.61hdop   0.90vdop                                   NAVSTAR

 DOP is the position, horizontal, and vertical dilution of precision - measures of the quality of the position fix (smaller is better) - based on